xtrmdarc/Tic-tac-toe/README.md

 If you want to stop playing, just enter 'n' when asked if you want to keep playing at the end of the match.

 # How to run the game
 First of all, you need to have the game files in your computer.
-You can get them by cloning this repository.
+You can get them either cloning this repository, or downloading its contents directly
+- To clone the repo, go on the project's [Github page](https://github.com/xtrmdarc/Tic-tac-toe), click on "Clone or download", copy the contents of the text box, and then run `git clone "repo"` on the command line, where "repo" is the text you just copied.
+- If you want to download it directly instead, go on the project's [Github page](https://github.com/xtrmdarc/Tic-tac-toe), click on "Clone or download", and then on "Download ZIP".
+After this you need to extract the contents of the zip file on your computer.

-On the command line, navigate to the game directory.
+Once you have the files on your computer, go on the command line and navigate to the game directory.
 Once there, there's two ways to run the game

 - Run the game directly from the executable file, using the command `./bin/main.rb`
 - Pass the main.rb file to the ruby interpreter, using the command `ruby bin/main.rb`